Close Menu

 What’s the reason behind the virtues of the first ten days of Dhul Hijjah?

 The importance of the first ten days of Dhul Hijjah is firmly rooted in the Quran and Sunnah, which makes us know the reason why the first ten days of Dhul Hijjah are very special.
-Let’s mention some of the reason behind the virtues of the first ten days of Dhul Hijjah now.
+Let’s mention some of the reasons behind the virtues of the first ten days of Dhul Hijjah now.

 1. Allah swore by these days in the Quran